HackYourFuture/HTML-CSS/Week2/MAKEME.md

 -   [Build A Responsive Website With HTML & CSS Tutorial](https://www.youtube.com/watch?v=ZeDP-rzOnAA)

 ### 4. PROJECT: Drones website

+> Before you start this exercises, make sure to create a folder on your desktop that will hold all of your exercise files.
+Go inside the `hyf-html-exercises` folder.
+Inside, create a `week2` folder that will hold this exercise's files inside.

 > Use GIT and GitHub while making this project, you can easily use this as part of your portfolio!